A topic from the subject of Experimentation in Chemistry.

 3. Titrate the sodium hydroxide solution:

-• Transfer 25.0 mL of the standard potassium hydrogen phthalate solution to a flask.
+• Using a pipette, transfer 25.0 mL of the standard KHP solution to an Erlenmeyer flask.

 • Slowly add the sodium hydroxide solution from the burette to the flask, swirling constantly.

-• Stop adding the sodium hydroxide solution when a faint pink color appears and remains for at least 30 seconds.
+• Stop adding the sodium hydroxide solution when a faint pink color appears and persists for at least 30 seconds.
+This is the endpoint.

 4. Calculate the concentration of the sodium hydroxide solution:

-Concentration of NaOH = (Molarity of KHP × Volume of KHP) / Volume of NaOH
+Concentration of NaOH (M) = (Molarity of KHP × Volume of KHP (L)) / Volume of NaOH (L)

 Significance:

-Quantitative analysis techniques are essential in chemistry for accurate determination of concentrations and amounts of substances.
-This experiment demonstrates the principles of quantitative analysis by measuring the concentration of a sodium hydroxide solution using a titration method.
-The technique can be applied to a wide range of chemical reactions and is commonly used in various fields, including environmental monitoring, pharmaceutical manufacturing, and food analysis.
+Quantitative analysis techniques are essential in chemistry for the accurate determination of concentrations and amounts of substances.
+This experiment demonstrates the principles of quantitative analysis by measuring the concentration of a sodium hydroxide solution using an acid-base titration method.
+The technique is widely applicable to various chemical reactions and is crucial in fields such as environmental monitoring, pharmaceutical manufacturing, and food analysis.

 Share on: